MSc Autonomous Robotic Intelligent Systems

 Study with us

-• learn about the technologies for autonomous control and machine learning, with applications spanning robotics, sensor networks and digital manufacturing
+- develop advanced knowledge of autonomous systems and machine learning, with a strong emphasis on real-world applications in robotics, sensor networks, and digital manufacturing

 Why this course?